 It is often beneficial to learn from other's experiences when you decide on going for a course that you feel would be the best for you.
 Here's what José Carlos has to say about his experience at the Executive Programme in Algorithmic Trading (EPAT).

-Keeping in mind the need for an online program for working professionals, we at QuantInsti®, offer a comprehensive hands-on course called Executive Programme in Algorithmic Trading (EPAT™).
+Keeping in mind the need for an online programme for working professionals, we at QuantInsti®, offer a comprehensive hands-on course called Executive Programme in Algorithmic Trading (EPAT).
 The salient features of the course are listed in the table below.
 The objective of the course is to make students market-ready upon successful completion of the coursework.

 Step 3: Get Placed, Learn More And Implement On The Job

 Once you get placed in an algorithmic trading firm, you are expected to apply and implement your algorithmic trading knowledge in real markets for your firm.
 As a new recruit, you are also expected to have knowledge of other processes as well, which are part of your workflow chain.

 As an example, firms which trade low latency strategies will usually have their platform built on C++, whereas in trading firms where latency is not a critical parameter, trading platforms can be based on a programming language like Python.
 Thus, it becomes essential for wannabe and new Quant Developers to have an understanding of both the worlds.

 New recruits working on specific projects may be given a brief training to get a good grasp on the subject.
 Trading firms usually make their new recruits spend time on different desks (e.g. Quant Desk, Programming, Risk Management Desk) which give them a fair understanding of the work process followed in the organization.